Lake Erie toxic algae bloom: Time to scale up solutions we know work

-The recent drinking water crisis in Toledo was a sober reminder that we need better solutions to address runoff from farms and urban areas.
+A 2014 drinking water crisis in Toledo was a sober reminder that we need better solutions to address runoff from farms and urban areas.

 The crisis resulted when algae containing cyanobacteria – which can be toxic to animals and humans - surrounded Toledo’s water intake in Lake Erie.
 The toxin can form when large amounts of fertilizers and sewage from farms and urban areas run off the land and end up in waterways.

-The problem is not unique to Toledo.
+The problem was not unique to Toledo.
 Inland lakes across the United States have seen a rise in phosphorus-driven algae blooms in recent decades.
 Where these lakes supply drinking water for communities, similar scenarios could unfold.

 Online platform helps farmers share best practices